FHA Loans vs. Conventional Loans

 - Seller’s Contribution – FHA allows up to 6% Seller’s contribution towards the buyer’s closing costs and prepaid items; Conventional loans only allow a maximum of 3% seller’s contribution.

-For additional information regarding FHA vs Conventional loans, contact us at 281-860-2533 or use any of the tools in this website.
+For additional information regarding FHA vs. Conventional loans, contact us at 281-860-2533 or use any of the tools on this website.

 An FHA Loan Specialist Available to Help You

 Our FHA Loan Specialists are always available to help you and answer any questions.
 You may contact a dedicated FHA Loan Specialist through our website or by calling us directly.